 Figure 2.
 Analysis of the number of studies on contaminants per species in the ACCOBAMS area.
+In blue studies from the Mediterranean and contiguous areas and in green studies from the Black Sea.

 4. Main highlights on the impact of chemical pollution on cetaceans in the ACCOBAMS area